North Carolina High School Ethics Bowl

 University of North Carolina, Chapel Hill

 The Parr Center for Ethics is proud to have been home and host to the North Carolina High School Ethics Bowl since its foundation in 2012.
 As a qualifying Regional Competition of the Parr Center’s National High School Ethics Bowl program, the NCHSEB makes use of the same format, rules, and regulations as the NHSEB.
-After our Regional Competition (usually in January) the NCHSEB’s winner annually advances to the NHSEB Divisional Playoffs hosted by the Parr Center.
+After the Regional Competition (usually in January) the NCHSEB’s winner annually advances to the NHSEB Southeastern Divisional Playoffs hosted by the Parr Center via NHSEBOne.
 Winners of Divisional Matches will advance to the NHSEB National Championship held in Chapel Hill each April.
 For more information on the NCHSEB, or for assistance starting a team at your school, please contact NCHSEB Organizer, Dr. Alex Richardson.

 |Ethics Bowl matches feature two teams meeting head-to-head to discuss and evaluate case studies which feature tricky moral questions or dilemmas.
 These cases typically come from one of the NHSEB’s annually released Case Sets—one for Regional Competitions, and one for the National Championship each April.
 Each match will also have three judges and one moderator in attendance, and spectators are encouraged to join in as well.